WORKING LIFE PRIZE

 Award-winning stories about a procedure, a best practice or a social innovation encourage other people to be innovative and strive for a future that is better financially and in terms of quality.
 Attitude and examples may inspire others, even if the way to do things in practice cannot be directly transferred to another organisation.

 The representatives of the work community are enthusiastic about telling their story openly to other people and spreading the message actively.

 - The call opened for Finnish work communities between 2 January and 15 February 2017.

 - A working group consisting of specialists from the Ministry of Social Affairs and Health and Sitra interviewed some of the applicants based on their applications.

 - Based on the applications and interviews, the working group gave its proposal to the Board of the Fund for the Working Life Prize (Ministry of Social Affairs and Health, Sitra and the Finnish Work Environment Fund), which chose the finalists.

-- The stories and experiences of the 9 finalists that will receive an award were crystallised for a public vote.
+- The stories and experiences of the 9 finalists were crystallised for a public vote.

 - Which example will inspire others to develop working life?
-The general public will have a two-week long opportunity to vote for the most inspiring work community, between 20 April and 5 May.
+The general public had opportunity to vote for the most inspiring work community, between 20 April and 5 May.

-- The prizes will be presented at an event related to work well-being on 9 May 2017.
+- The prizes were be presented at an event related to work well-being on 9 May 2017.